AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/webhooks-updated.md

 ![](assets/set-up-a-filter-350x169.png)

-For further information on obtaining an array's element with a given key, see [Map an array's element with a given key](../../workfront-fusion/mapping/map-information-between-modules.md#mapping) in the article [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For further information on obtaining an array's element with a given key, see [Map an array's element with a given key](../../workfront-fusion/mapping/map-information-between-modules.md#mapping) in the article [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ## Responding to webhooks